 Even though the beauty of this recipe lies in its simplicity, you could always zhush this up with a squirt of lemon juice or a sprinkle of red pepper flakes.
 Go with what moves you, we say.

 - Freshly cracked pepper

-- 3 tablespoons finely chopped fresh parsley
+- 3 tablespoons finely chopped flat-leaf parsley leaves

-- 1. Place the mussels in a large pan or pot over high heat with plenty of pepper but no water.
+- Place the mussels in a large pan or pot over high heat with plenty of pepper but no water.
 Cook until the mussels open, about 5 minutes.
 Discard any that remain closed.

-- 2. Drain the mussels, reserving the cooking liquid left in the pan that exuded from the mollusks during cooking.
+- the mussels, reserving the cooking liquid left in the pan that exuded from the mollusks during cooking.
 Place the mussels in a deep serving dish.
 Strain the cooking liquid through a strainer lined with cheesecloth into a small bowl.
 Stir in the parsley, pour the mixture over the mussels, and serve.